HardlyDifficult/Tutorials/Quaternions.md

 Gimbal lock is not an all or nothing situation.
 As you approach certain angles the impact of changing axes may not offer the full range of motion you might expect.

-Note that euler can represent any possible rotation.
+Note that Euler can represent any possible rotation.
 Gimbal lock is only a concern when modifying or combining rotations.

 For a lot more detail - see [Wikipedia's article on Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) or [GuerrillaCG's video on Gimbal Lock](https://www.youtube.com/watch?v=zc8b2Jo7mno&feature=youtu.be&t=176).